Is there an ideal ratio of keywords to total word count for a piece of content to rank well in SERPs?

 Furthermore, search engines take into account keyword variations, also known as “stemming.”
 Examples include plurals or alternate conjugations of a word.
 Returning to our previous “goldfish” example, keyword variations would include “goldfishes.”

-On a basic level, keyword density does matter for SEO.
+On a basic level, keyword density does matter for SEO, especially if you want to target keywords and rank for competitive terms.
 You should always strive to include keywords, their variations, and related keywords in your content.
 That way, search engines index and rank your content for your target keyword.

 Remember our calculation from above: